 Can I afford the role?

-A basic allowance (not wage) is paid to all councillors – this is £5,891 per annum.
+A basic allowance (not wage) is paid to all councillors – this is £5,430 (with an additional modernisation allowance of £461) per annum.
 Additional allowances are paid to councillors who take on additional responsibility.
 Mileage for approved council duties can be claimed at 45p per mile, and rail travel can be pre-booked through the council.

 In addition, the council is committed to removing barriers to councillors fulfilling their duties.
 It will support where possible with particular allowances - for example, allowances covering care for dependents whilst undertaking council business.